LeoH10462/Sephora/README.md

 ## Statement of Collaboration

 - Ruiping Fang

   - Visualized residuals and predicted vs. actual values to assess model performance and identify patterns.
   - Drafted concise descriptions for Model 2, including strengths, weaknesses, and performance, and provided a conclusion with future improvement directions.
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment.
   - Assisted peers in debugging and contributed to feature expansion for Model 1.

 - Sihan Wang

   - Train the first model and apply Hyperparameter Tuning
   - Evaluate the Model Performance of the first model with visualization
   - Develop Data Exploration by using visualization, like correlation heatmap
   - Accomplish the writing report for model 1
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment

 - Chenyu Tang

   - Performed initial data exploration analysis, and some visualization plots to understand data relationships
   - Implemented cross-validation techniques for Model 1 to ensure robustness, assisted with hyperparameter tuning for Model 2
   - Wrote the Discussion section for the project report
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment

 - Rui Wang

   - Wrote the abstract, introduction, and dataset description for the project report
   - Collaborated on analyzing data exploration
-  - Participated in discussions to address overfitting issues in the Decision Tree model, tested various depths and parameter configurations
+  - Participated in discussions to address overfitting issues in the Random Forest model, tested various depths and parameter configurations
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment.

 - Jialin Hu